How Many Types of Lions Are There?

 Congo Lion

-The Congo lion (Panthera leo azandica), also known as the central African lion, is a lion subspecies distributed along the plains of the African continent, especially in Uganda and the Republic of the Congo.
+Also known as the central African lion, the Congo lion (Panthera leo azandica), is a lion subspecies distributed along the plains of the African continent.
+It is found especially in Uganda and the Republic of the Congo.

-The Congo lion is characterized by a measurement of between 2 meters and 50 centimeters and/or 2 meters 80 centimeters.
-In addition, this lion subspecies can weigh between 150 and 190 kilos.
-Male congo lions are recognizable by their dark characteristic mane, less leafy than other lion varieties.
+This lion subspecies can weigh between 150 and 190 kilos.
+Male Congo lions are recognizable by their dark characteristic mane, less leafy than other lion varieties.
 Its fur color can range between sand and dark brown.

 Transvaal lion

-The Panthera leo krugeri, more commonly referred to as the Transvaal lion, is from South Africa.
-This African lion is a variety from the southern part of Africa, and is considered the sister lion to the Katanga lion.
+With the common name of the Transvaal lion, the lion subspecies Panthera leo krugeri is from South Africa.
+This African lion is a variety from the southern part of Africa and is considered the sister lion to the Katanga lion.
 Male Transvaal lion species can reach up to 2 meters and 50 centimeters in length.

-Although they have the typical sand color in the fur, there are rare white lions from this variety.
-The white lion is a mutation of the krugeri, and the white fur appears as a result of a recessive gene.
+Although they have the typical sand color in the fur of all lions, there are rare white lions from this variety, as seen in the photo below.
+The white lion is a mutation of the Panthera leo krugeri, with the white fur appearing as a result of a recessive gene.
 Despite their noticeable beauty, the white lion is vulnerable in the wild, especially because its light color is difficult to camouflage in the savanna.

 Barbary lion

-The Barbary lion (Panthera leo leo), is a subspecies that became extinct around 1942.
+The Barbary lion (Panthera leo leo) is a subspecies of lions that became extinct around 1942.
 There are, however, some specimens that can be found in zoos, such as those found in Rabat (Morocco).
-However, crossing with other lion subspecies complicates the task of raising pure Barbary lion individuals.
+However, crossing with other lion subspecies complicates the task of raising purebred Barbary lion individuals.

-According to records, this subspecies would be one of the largest, characterized by a large and lush mane.
-They live in both the Savannah and African jungles.
+According to records, this subspecies was one of the largest in the wild, characterized by a large and lush mane in males.
+They lived in both the Savanna and African jungles.

 East African lion

 Another of the types of lions that still exist is Panthera leo nubica, also recognized as the East African lion.
-Its body weight ranges between an average of the lion species, that is, between 150 and 200 kilos.
+Its body weight ranges between an average of the lion species, i.e. between 150 and 200 kilos.
 The male of this subspecies has an abundant and darker mane than other lion subspecies.
+The male is depicted in the photo below.

 Asiatic lion